Last updated on 4 October 2020

 Black is the Colour is alternating with hard, metal style songs with great riffs and soft ballads.
 Starting off with Believe, very fast and beautifully engineered.
 The official video on YouTube is worth checking out, by the way.
 This is followed by Don’t Look Back, kind of a little less speedy.

 But no, My Darkest Dream says otherwise.
 Someone broke somebody’s heart – it appears – to the point that they wish some punishment on this poor (?) guy.
 The quiet evil and thirst for revenge in this song is alluring to me.
-Also the way they support the song with keyboards in a very Goth way to make a point, followed by a pretty sturdy metal solo.
-One of my favorites.
+Also, the way they support the song with keyboards in a very Goth way to make a point, followed by a pretty sturdy metal solo.
+One of my favourites.

-The album is rounded up by the two folk bonus tracks – Ride on and Black is the Colour, both nicely executed.
+The album is rounded up by the two folk bonus tracks – Ride On and Black is the Colour, both nicely executed.
 Not surprisingly, the record made it onto the RockmusicRaider Tome I edition.

 Black is the Colour is the archetype of ‘kicking it up a notch’.
 Arven have managed to increase oomph and quality, whilst maintaining their very own brand.
 I am totally amazed.
 Well, Ladies and Till, very well done.
 I like the progression, cool album.

 [Authors note: Arven officially disbanded in 2015.
 This band had great, great promise and I am saddened that things went the way they did.
-Let’s hope that they will reemerge one day in some way or form, unlikely as this may be.]
+Let’s hope that they will re-emerge one day in some way or form, unlikely as this may be.]

 Go and get it: